 So … here it is … Photoshopped to within an inch of its life and digitally hand painted with the Wacom tablet in Corel Painter 2015.
 Added a texture from Jerry Jones / Shadow House Creations in PS6.

 As always, remember that a click on the image will take you to my website for a better resolution view … also, a few fun products, in addition to glorious wall art.
-I liked the way a couple of these turned out, in particular the throw pillow and the tote bag …
+I liked the way a couple of these turned out, in particular the tote bag …